 ABOUT WITHER TRACING

-Wither tracings are a method of communicating to a saddle maker or saddle shop to accurately describe the topography of your horse's back.
+Wither tracing is a method of accurately describing the topography of your horse's back to a saddle maker or saddle shop.
 The result is a to-scale tracing of the curve of the withers along the spine, and transverse tracing of the back every 3" down the spine through the saddle area.
 These tracings, together with photos of your horse in profile and center back give saddle fit professionals reliable information to help you find the correct saddle fit for your horse.

 As part of the tracing package, you receive both the original tracings as well as a to-scale digital file of tracings and photographs which you can email to the saddle professional of your choice.